-Part of restoring relationships and taking responsibility for collective work and well-being is also about taking responsibility for showing up to do this work in ways that don’t take up more space or reproduce harm in the process.
-This means, among other things, developing the sensibility to know when it is important to intervene but also knowing when to get out of the way, and becoming attuned to the potential repetition of colonial patterns and their negative impacts on others.
-We use the metaphor of “radars” to describe the sensitivities that those in in low intensity struggle need to develop in order to interrupt and redirect common patterns that tend to emerge when we try to encounter and engage the world/the collective metabolism differently but remain (understandably) rooted in a modern-colonial habit of being.
-Below we describe some of these radars, which is also our third pedagogical framework for preparing people within the house modernity built to face the end of the world as we know it:
+Part of restoring relationships and taking responsibility for collective work and well-being is also about becoming accountable for showing up to do this work in ways that don’t take up more space or reproduce harm in the process.
+This means, among other things, developing the sensibility to know when it is important to intervene but also knowing when to get out of the way, and becoming attuned to the potential repetition of colonial patterns and their negative impacts on others (both human and non-human).
+We use the metaphor of “radars” to describe the sensitivities that those in in low intensity struggle may need to develop in order to interrupt and redirect common patterns that tend to emerge when we try to encounter and engage the world/the collective metabolism differently, but remain (understandably) rooted in modern-colonial modes of existence.
+Below we describe some of these radars, which were developed from our experience working with communities of educators seeking ecological alternatives to mainstream schooling and/or seeking to collaborate with Indigenous communities.
+It is also our second pedagogical framework for preparing people within the house modernity built to face the end of the world as we know it:

 Goody-goody radar, for sensing the desires to feel, look and do good.
-To develop this radar, we need to interrupt concerns about our self-image so that we can “grow up” and “show up” to take responsibility (with humility) for the collective well-being of the wider metabolism;
+To develop this radar, we need to interrupt concerns about our self-image so that we can “grow up” and “show up” differently (with humility) in service of the collective well-being of the wider metabolism;

-Eye-rolling radar, for sensing arrogance, entitlement, and potential ridiculousness.
+Eye-rolling radar, for sensing our own arrogance, entitlement, and potential ridiculousness.
 To develop this radar, we need to consider how we are being read by others, particularly those involved in high intensity struggle, in order to laugh at our own absurdity and take responsibility for the harm that is being done by us acting from what we think is “normal”;

 Band aid radar, for sensing efforts to seek our simplistic and often harmful solutions.
 To develop this radar, we need to be wary of how this offers false comfort, appeases unpleasant feelings, and is premised on colonial hope for guaranteed outcomes and futures;